 This framework indeed applies to self-financing special-purpose vehicles (SPVs) or holding companies with activity limited to ownership of an SPV whose debt is serviced via the rental income generated by the underlying real estate asset or via the disposal of the asset, or a mix of both.
 These specialized real estate financings are typically secured by the real estate asset and the vehicle is insulated from third-party influence.
 This framework can apply to various real estate assets, from large residential projects to commercial centres, offices, warehouses, and tailor-made assets.
 In the event the asset is under construction, a specific scorecard, reflecting the construction risk, also applies and is disclosed within this methodology.
 In this specific case, EthiFinance Ratings will use the more conservative of the scorecard for the operating asset and the scorecard for the asset under construction.
-This framework does not apply to real estate developers, construction, or real estate companies.
+This framework does not apply to real estate developers, construction, or real estate investment companies (covered unders section 2 of this methodology).